-Consider a finite set of students $I = \{1,\ldots, N\}$ and a finite set of schools $S = \{0, 1, \ldots, M\}.$ The schools have \emph{capacities} $q_1, \ldots, q_M \in \N$.
-Assume that the school $0$ represents an outside option and has infinite capacity.
-Each student $i\in I$ has observed (by the analyst) characteristics $X_i$. $X_i$ contains characteristics that are relevant for the assignment mechanism.\footnote{It may also contain other observed characteristics that the analyst may condition on.
-Since these additional covariates do not change our results materially, we suppress them and assume for convenience that they are not available.} For each student $i$ and each school $s$, there is a potential outcome $Y_i(s)$, representing the outcomes of the student if assigned to school $s$.\footnote{Consistent with much of the literature, this formulation rules out peer effects or other violations of the stable unit treatment value assumption (SUTVA). } The assignment mechanism takes in $X_1,\ldots, X_N$ and produces matchings $D_i = [D_ {i1},\ldots, D_{iM}]'$, such that $D_{is} = 1$ if and only if $i$ is matched $s$, and $(D_1,\ldots, D_N)$ satisfies capacity constraints at schools.\footnote{That is, $\sum_{i} D_{is} \le q_s$ for all $s$. } The analyst observes $Y_i = \sum_{s} D_{is} Y_i(s)$, $D_i$, and $X_i$ for every individual.
+Consider a finite set of students $I = \{1,\ldots, N\}$ and schools $S = \{0, 1, \ldots, M\}.$ The schools have \emph{capacities} $q_1, \ldots, q_M \in \N$.
+Assume that school $0$ represents an outside option with infinite capacity.
+Each student $i\in I$ has observed (by the analyst) characteristics $X_i$. $X_i$ contains characteristics that are relevant for the assignment mechanism.\footnote {It may also contain other observed characteristics that the analyst may condition on.
+Since these additional covariates do not change our results materially, we suppress them and assume for convenience that they are not available.} For each student $i$ and each school $s$, there is a potential outcome $Y_i(s)$, representing the outcomes of the student if assigned to school $s$.\footnote{Consistent with much of the literature, this formulation rules out peer effects or other violations of the stable unit treatment value assumption(SUTVA). } The assignment mechanism takes in $X_1,\ldots, X_N$ and produces matchings $D_i = [D_ {i1},\ldots, D_{iM}]'$, such that $D_{is} = 1$ if and only if $i$ is matched to $s$, and $(D_1,\ldots, D_N)$ satisfies school capacity constraints.\footnote{That is, $\sum_{i} D_{is} \le q_s$ for all $s$. } The analyst observes $Y_i = \sum_{s} D_{is} Y_i(s)$, $D_i$, and $X_i$ for every individual.